Neuw84/s3tables-duckdb-wasm-demo/README.md

   prefer short sessions.
 The app never persists them.
 - The extension is loaded with `allowUnsignedExtensions: true` because it is a local, unsigned build.
+- This patch has been vibe coded, although I plan to make a proper review and upstream it, it will take a while.
+Do not use the code here in production.

 ## License

 Demo code: MIT.
+The compiled extension aggregates:

+[duckdb-aws](https://github.com/duckdb/duckdb-aws) (MIT),
+[DuckDB](https://github.com/duckdb/duckdb) (MIT),
-The compiled extension aggregates [duckdb-aws](https://github.com/duckdb/duckdb-aws) (MIT), [DuckDB](https://github.com/duckdb/duckdb) (MIT), [aws-sdk-cpp](https://github.com/aws/aws-sdk-cpp) and the AWS CRT libraries
+[aws-sdk-cpp](https://github.com/aws/aws-sdk-cpp) and the AWS CRT libraries